777arc/textbook/content/sampling.rst

    :scale: 70%
    :align: center

-We call the cos() the "in phase" component, hence the name I, and the sin() is the 90 degrees out of phase or "quadrature" component, hence Q.  Although if you accidently mix it up and assign Q to the cos() and I to the sin(), it won't actually break anything for most situations.
+We call the cos() the "in phase" component, hence the name I, and the sin() is the 90 degrees out of phase or "quadrature" component, hence Q.  Although if you accidentally mix it up and assign Q to the cos() and I to the sin(), it won't actually break anything for most situations.

-IQ sampling is more easily understoof by using the transmitter's point of view, i.e. considering the task of transmitting an RF signal through the air.
+IQ sampling is more easily understood by using the transmitter's point of view, i.e. considering the task of transmitting an RF signal through the air.
 What we do as the transmitter is add the sin() and cos().
 Let's say x(t) is our signal to transmit:

 .. math::
   x(t) = I \cos(2\pi ft)  + Q \sin(2\pi ft)